Our Man in Havana Part One: Travel & Cigars in Cuba

 Smoked octopus with semi sweet glaze:

-With food in my belly and a cigar to match it was time to hit the La Casa del Habano.
+With some hearty fare and a cigar to match it was time to hit the La Casa del Habano.
 As I said before these are the only official stores that carry authentic Cuban brands.
 In Havana you will be solicited to buy Cuban cigars on the street for an even cheaper price than the stores.
 Do not do this unless you want to smoke fakes.
 If someone tells you their brother’s cousins friend works at the Partagas Factory and gets cigars from there they are lying.
 At best you’ll get a cigar blended with fresh farm tobacco which will taste nothing like the brands you know.
 At worst it can be short filler or scraps from a rolling table floor.
-Don’t waste your money or time on these faux sticks.
+Don’t waste your money or time on these “faux” sticks.
 Go to the the La Casa’s and spend your money on an authentic selection of smokes as these will be the best prices you’ve seen as a consumer anywhere in the world.
 My advice is to flip over boxes and dig deep into their inventory.
 You may find some boxes with several years of age on them and it is worth the hunt.
 The proprietors do not mind you rummaging through their stock and will often help you.
 I was fortunate enough to find boxes with as much as seven years of age on them.

 A box of Montecristo Open Juniors from ’10